dawelsch/dawelsch.github.io/websrc/source/documents/cluster/concepts.md

 <a name="bootstrap-1"></a>
 ### Bootstrap
-Contiv provides node and cluster boostrapping.
+Contiv provides node and cluster bootstrapping.

 #### Node
 Contiv Cluster provides the following node bootstrapping capabilities: